pyigm/pyigm/docs/igmguesses.rst

 ====================

-We remind the user that IGMGuesses works on a "absorption component" basis as given by linetools.
+We remind the user that IGMGuesses works on a "absorption component" basis as given by linetools AbsComponent object.
 Thus, absorption features seen in a spectrum are the result of the superposition of single or multiple absorption components.
 An absorption component is described by the tuple (ion, N, b, z), where ion is the ion species (e.g. HI, CIV, CIII, SiII), N is the column density, b is the Doppler parameter, z is the redshift.
 Be aware that this definition may be